pteich/errors/README.md

 # errors

-Go Errors Wrapping - It's like pkg/errors but uses Go's new error wrapping since 1.13
+Go errors wrapping like `pkg/errors` but using Go's new error wrapping since 1.13.